ligato/docs/docs/plugins/vpp-plugins.md

 !!! note
     Do not forget to enable status in the conf file.
 Otherwise, the status will not be published to the database.

+---

 ## L2 Plugin

 The L2 plugin is used to configure VPP link-layer configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.

 ### Bridge Domains

 The L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
 Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, which all can be enabled or disabled.
 The BD is identified by a unique ID, which is managed by the plugin and cannot be externally configured.

+**References**

+- [BD proto][bd-proto]
+- [BD model][bd-model]

-TThe [bridge domain][bd-model] model consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces and an ARP termination table.
+The BD proto consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces and an ARP termination table.
 BD interfaces are only referenced.

 The configuration of the interface itself is handled by the interface plugin.
-Every referenced interface also contains the bridge domain-specific fields of a bridged virtual interface (BVI) and a split horizon group.
+Every referenced interface also contains the bridge domain-specific fields consisting of a bridged virtual interface (BVI) and a split horizon group.

 !!!
 Note
     Only one BVI is allowed per bridge domain.

 The mandatory field for the BD is a logical name.
 This logical name can be used as a reference for other configuration types, that are configured as part of the specific BD.

-The BD index can be obtained using the standard retrieval methods such etcdctl get, REST, and agentctl and VPP CLI.
+The BD index can be obtained using the standard retrieval methods such as etcdctl get, REST, and agentctl and VPP CLI.
 Note this value is informative only, since it cannot be changed, set or referenced.

 **BD Configuration Examples**

 **KV Data Store**

-Put the BD configuration data into an etcd data store using the [bridge domain key][key-reference]
+Put the BD configuration data into an etcd data store using the [bridge domain key][key-reference].

 Example Data: